AlexMastroianni/Simple-JS-Day-Planner/README.md

 #### Tech

 This projects takes advantage of multiple third pary APIs.
-Using moment JS for all time related components, Bootstrap for styling and Jquery for business logic of the app.
+Using moment JS for all time related components, Bootstrap for styling and Jquery for logic of the app.

 #### Acceptance Criteria
 ```md